rajivnavada/bootstrap/README.md

 Usage
 -----

-* `make proper` to add the missing semicolons to the end of each plugin file.
+* `make altjs` to add the missing semicolons to the end of each plugin file.
 * All other options to `make` remain unchanged.
+* To test the alternate JS files, load `js/tests/altindex.html` in your browser.

 Copyright and license
 ---------------------